What do you mean you have a B?

 8. Drop the College Conversations

 There is so much pressure on kids, in middle school even, to begin thinking about where they will go to college and what they will major in.
-Friends and family discuss GPA’s, class schedules, scholarships and college essays on a regular basis.
+Friends and family discuss GPA’s, SAT scores, class schedules, scholarships and college essays on a regular basis.

 Parents have their children join clubs and organizations hoping it will help their child appear well rounded and heighten their chances of getting into college.
 We as a society have begun to worry so much about building up our child on paper that we are forgetting to build up the real person.